FA-OS/framework/README.md

 # FAYOS Framework

-**Federated Agile with AI-native Operating System**
+**Federated AI-native Operating System for Society**

-FAYOS is a next-generation organizational framework designed for companies that want to be fast, adaptive, and AI-native.
+FAYOS is a next-generation organizational framework designed for companies that want to be fast, adaptive, and inclusive.
 It empowers autonomous teams, integrates AI as a colleague, and aligns work through principle-driven governance.

 ---

 ## 🌟  What Is FAYOS?

-FAYOS stands for **Federated Agile with AI-native Operating System**.
-It enables organizations to:
+FAYOS stands for **Federated AI-native Operating System for Society**.
+It’s a framework that enables organizations to:

 - Operate with **federated teams** that choose their own delivery styles (Scrum, Kanban, Prince2, etc.)
 - Collaborate with **AI as a direct colleague**, not just a tool
 - Align through **shared principles**, not rigid processes
 - Adapt quickly to **market changes and product innovation**
+- Evolve through **community-driven contributions and transparency**

 ---

 ## 🔍  Key Concepts

-- **Federated Teams**: Autonomous units organized around outcomes, not departments
+- **Federated Autonomy**: Teams operate independently but align through shared principles.
-- **AI-Native Collaboration**: AI supports decision-making, diagnostics, and learning
+- **AI-Native Collaboration**: AI supports decision-making, diagnostics, and learning.
-- **Empiricism at Scale**: Decisions are based on observed reality, not assumptions
+- **Empiricism at Scale**: Decisions are based on observed reality, not assumptions.
+- **Outcome Over Output**: Focus on real-world impact, not just deliverables.
-- **Principle-Driven Governance**: Lightweight, outcome-based coordination
+- **Inclusive Governance**: Lightweight, evidence-based coordination.
+- **Transparency & Co-Creation**: Open sharing of insights, practices, and improvements.

 ---

 ## 📦  What’s in This Repository?

 - `docs/`: Full documentation of the FAYOS framework
 - `principles/`: Core principles and philosophy